thenimaaa/CatTube/README.md

 # Installation Guide

 To install the CatTube extension, follow these steps:
-Using Mozilla Add-ons Website

 1. Visit the Mozilla Add-ons website: [CatTube extension](https://addons.mozilla.org/en-US/firefox/addon/cattube/).
-2. Click the "Add to Firefox" button: Click the "Add to Firefox" button to start the installation process.
+2. Click the "Add to Firefox" button,
-3. Confirm the installation: A pop-up window will appear asking you to confirm the installation.
-Click "Add" to continue.
+3. Confirm the installation, A pop-up window will appear asking you to confirm the installation.
+Click "Add" to continue,
 4. Wait for the installation to complete: The extension will be installed and you will see a notification when it is complete.